When it comes to winning auctions on eBay, there are few practices as controversial—or effective—as sniping.

 Some people think that sniping goes against the spirit of auction sites.
 Without sniping, if you want to make sure that you win the auction, you need to either enter a very high bid or rearrange your schedule so you can be there at the end of the auction to make sure you win.
 Sniping software means you can put in a single bid and then totally forget about the auction.

 It’s completely legal and allowed.
-And after you start doing it, you’ll see that it’s a great strategy — putting down bids here and there just raises the price of items (which is exactly what eBay wants) and makes people get emotional.
-Which further raises the price as emotion gets in the way of reason.
+And after you start doing it, you’ll see that it’s a great strategy—eBay’s standard automatic bidding just raises the price of items (which is exactly what eBay wants) and makes people get emotional.
+When emotion gets in the way of reason, prices go up.

 eBay sniping couldn’t be easier.
-There are a lot of websites out there that help you do it.
-We’ll take a look at Gixen, because it’s totally free.
+There are many websites that help you do it.
+We’ll take a look at Gixen because it’s totally free.

-But there are a lot of other options like:
+But there are a lot of other options, including:

 Keep in mind that to use any of these services, you’ll need to hand over your eBay login information.
 It might be a good idea to use an extra email address or an entirely different eBay account if you’re going to be sniping.